cympfh/morph/README.md

 ### Delete Item

-Delete an item and its history completely.
+Delete an item and its history **completely**.

 ```bash
 morph rm <PROJECT_NAME>/<ITEM_NAME>
 morph rm <PROJECT_NAME>/<ITEM_ID>
 ```

+If you just want to hide items, `ABORT` is convenient.

 ### Delete Project